amritasharma05/Redesign-Data-Product/README.md

 <b>Summary</b>

-The argument given here is that gun problem in America is larger and much more complicated that other developed countries.
+The argument given is that gun problem in America is larger and much more complicated that other developed countries.

 The article starts off with a video comparing America has a larger gun violence problem than other developed countries.
 Further it elaborates the same point with the help of more charts and graphs giving a detailed explanation of the comparison.
 It also states the frequency of this violence over a time trend which adds a support to the argument.